 Forests and homes in the western part of the U.S. are being ravaged by wildfires, causing record-breaking damage.
-This summer, the largest wildfire in California history destroyed more than 1,000 homes in its path.
+In 2018 the largest wildfire in California history destroyed more than 1,000 homes in its path.
 In 2017 the state experienced a shattering $10 billion in wildfire-related damages.
 While the climate continues to evolve, wildfire hazards are here to stay, and they aren’t just isolated to California.
 In the U.S. alone, wildfires have been active across the West Coast, from Seattle down to Southern California and as far east as Texas.

 Wildfires thrive in dry conditions, which are the new normal for regions across the country.
 According to insurance research firm Verisk, as many as 4.5 million homes in the U.S. are at high or extreme risk of wildfire.

 As wildfires become more widespread — and alongside them, high temperatures and persistent drought — there’s a new urgency for builders and homeowners to take proactive steps like using safer products to better protect homes and everything that matters inside.